CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ##### `ERROR_DETECTION_PRECISION`
 Because movement in Godot has a precision of ~6 decimal places, our error detection could be hit or miss if we were looking for EXACT matches.
 Instead, we'll round the history entries (and our checks) to this decimal position, using the `stepify()` function.
 This simplifies error checking and makes it more robust.

+## PathingInterfaceCore
+The *PathingInterface* is the core that allows the *Motion AI* to navigate the map independent of any other externalities.
+It provides configurables for an easy cross-machine interface, as well as several utility functions to allow any machine to path or check it's position.

+Unfortunately, because this node requires access to a *Navigation* node of some description, and those almost invariably exist outside of any integrating bodies, there will likely be some integration code required.

+### Configurables
+##### Navigation Node
+The node we'll use to navigate the world - can either be a vanilla Godot `Navigation` node or a `DynamicNavigationMesh` node from *Milos Lukic's* *Godot Navigation Light*.

+If you're having trouble decoding what node that's really supposed to be, just remember that it's the node that actually has the pathing functions attached to it.

+This configurable is a `NodePath` - since any navigation resource will typically exist outside of an integrating body, you will likely need to do a hot/runtime configuration, most likely in some parent node's `_ready` function.
+I recommend getting the full `NodePath` by calling the `get_path` function on the appropriate node.

+### Functions
+##### `get_adjusted_position`
+Returns the position of the given spatial node on the core's *Navigation Node* configurable.

+##### `path_between`
+Returns an `Array`-path of points that start at `from_point` and go to `to_point`.
+May return an empty path.

 ## SensorySortCore
 The *SensorySort* is the core *sensory* component of *Motion AI*.
 It handles sensing (observing nearby physics bodies) and sorting (identifying the type of body).
 Think of it like a radar that both detects things and identifies those things.

 ### Configurables
 ##### Primary Sensory Area
 The primary sensory area.
 Needs to be a 3D `Area` node.
 Eventually there will be multiple categories of sensory areas to elicit different responses.
 For now, there's just this one.